nushell/nushell.github.io/book/dataframes.md

 perform multiple operations or find data in a a breeze.
 However, there are certain operations where a row based data layout is not the most efficient way to process data, specially when working with extremely large files.
-Operations like groupby or join using large datasets can be costly memory wise, and may lead to large computational times if they are not done using the appropriate data format.
+Operations like group-by or join using large datasets can be costly memory wise, and may lead to large computational times if they are not done using the appropriate data format.